ABP Graduate Management training programme

 Associated British Ports (ABP) is the UK's largest and leading ports group.
-Our 21 ports, which handle a quarter of the UK's seaborne trade, include the Port of Immingham, the UK's premier energy port and largest in terms of tonnage; as well as other major ports include the Port of Southampton, the UK's number one cruise port.
+Our 21 ports, which handle a quarter of the UK's seaborne trade, include ABP Immingham, the UK's premier energy port and largest in terms of tonnage; as well as other major ports include the ABP Southampton, the UK's number one cruise port.

-Together with other transport-related businesses that constitute the ABP group our ports form a UK-wide network capable of handling every conceivable type of cargo, from containers from the Far East to forest products from the Baltic.
+ABP's ports, together with other transport-related businesses that constitute the ABP group, form a UK-wide network capable of handling a vast array of cargo, from containers from the Far East to forest products from the Baltic.
 Commodities handled include animal feed, oil, coal, fresh produce, cars, and steel.
 The group's other activities include rail terminal operations (Hams Hall), dredging (UK Dredging), and marine consultancy (ABPmer).

-150 million tonnes of cargo; c.2, 000 employees; the UK’s largest and leading ports company.
+handling 150 million tonnes of cargo every year; around 2, 000 employees; the UK’s largest and leading ports company.
 Is this what you’re looking for?

-Beginning in August 2013 and lasting 12 months, our graduate development programme in general management lays the foundations for a rewarding career within a vital and dynamic industry.
+Beginning in August 2015 and lasting 13 months, our graduate development programme in General Management lays the foundations for a rewarding career within a vital and dynamic industry.

-Our Graduate Management Training Scheme provides a wide range of experience in areas as diverse as marketing, finance, engineering, and property.
+Our graduate general management programme provides a wide range of experience in areas as diverse as marketing, finance, engineering, and property.
 You’ll complete the programme with a clear understanding of how we run our business, with hands-on experience that will set you up for your first full management role.

-There is a comprehensive rewards package including a starting salary of £25,500; pension scheme; private health insurance; and 25 days’ holiday, plus eight bank holidays.
+There is a comprehensive rewards package including a starting salary of £26,000, pension scheme, private health insurance, and 26 days’ holiday plus eight bank holidays.

 So what do you need?

-You will need a 2.1 or above.
+You’ll need - or expect to receive - a 2:1 degree.
 Equally important is an enthusiasm for our business and a determination to carve out a place for yourself in a demanding environment.
 It is also a requirement for candidates to have the existing right to live and work in the UK.